Interest Purchase Agreement: Everything: You Need to Know

 A contract agreed upon between partners or members of a company is an operating agreement.
 This document states that members agree in writing to transfer ownership interest to the new party.

 You should also draft a sales agreement between you and any authorized party to receive your share of the company.
-There is no specific format on the transfer of ownership interest within an LLC.
+There is no specific format for the transfer of ownership interest within an LLC.

 When writing the sales agreement, you should include the following: